Hirzi Zulfaqar Mahzan: International career

 Hirzi's first youth international tournament was the 2015 AFF U-16 Youth Championship hosted by Cambodia in July–August, where he joined the likes of Wafi Aminuddin and Nur Asyraffahmi Norsamri in the starting lineup.
 The team only gained a single point in five matches, with Hirzi playing in all of them.
 Some of the players who impressed were drafted to the under-19s for the 2016 AFC U-19 Championship qualification matches held in Myanmar that September, overhauling the team that competed in the 2015 AFF U-19 Youth Championship the previous month.
 Hirzi played in three out of four games, all ending in defeats.

 The next year, Hirzi laced up with the under-16s for the 2016 AFF U-16 Youth Championship held in Cambodia that July.
 He played four matches in the campaign, tasting defeats in all of them.

 In July 2018, Hirzi was selected for the 2018 AFF U-19 Youth Championship tournament held in Indonesia along with the team of Tabuan Muda.
 He featured in all four group games at the tournament.

+In June 2023, Hirzi was called up to the senior international squad for the first time.
+He made his international debut on 12 October of that year away against Indonesia in the first leg of the 2026 World Cup and 2027 Asian Cup qualification, which ended in a 6–0 defeat.
+The round ended with Brunei's elimination from the 2026 World Cup in a 0–12 aggregate.

 Personal life

-Hirzi's brother Hijazi has represented Brunei in fencing in the men's foil category.
-He captained the football team of Laksamana College of Business at a national inter-college tournament in 2021 and became the winners of the competition.
+Hirzi is an alumnus of Laksamana College of Business, who captained its football team at a national inter-college tournament in 2021 and led them to become the winners.

+Hirzi was a participant of the 2024 edition of the Ship for Southeast Asian and Japanese Youth Program.